Founder member of the Scottish Football League 1890. Membership of Scottish Premier League terminated 2012.

 Between the wars, Rangers domination of the league was absolute.
 Under the management of William Struth they won 15 out of the 21 championships played up until the outbreak of World War Two as well as six Scottish Cups, winning the “double” for the first time in 1927-28.
 On 2nd January 1939, 118,567 fans crammed into Ibrox to watch Rangers beat Celtic 2-1 in the traditional New Year’s Old Firm derby – the highest attendance at a league match ever recorded in the British Isles.

-In 1921 Rangers adopted white collars on their shirts and black stockings with red tops.
+In 1922 Rangers adopted white collars on their shirts to complement the black stockings with red tops seen the previous season.
 Remarkably, this outfit remained completely unchanged for almost 40 years.

 After the Second World War, Rangers took up where they left off winning the first post-war championship and newly created Scottish League Cup and in 1948-49 they won the domestic treble.
 Rangers continued to dominate throughout the 1950s and early 1960s, amassing eight league titles, seven Scottish FA Cups and four League Cups.